Focused Ultrasound to Promote Immune Responses for Undifferentiated Pleomorphic Sarcoma

 - Target tumor accessible to the ExAblate device in the soft tissues of the chest, abdomen, pelvis, or upper or lower extremities.

 - Target tumor must be > 1 cm from any critical structure.
 Critical structures are defined as skin, major nerve/vascular bundles, nerve roots, any solid organ, and any portion of the bowel.

 - Target tumor must be clearly visible by non-contrast magnetic resonance imaging (MRI)

-- Tumor must be deemed to be surgically resectable by tumor board documentation or surgeon's note.
+- For patients with newly diagnosed, not previously treated UPS, tumor must be deemed to be surgically resectable by tumor board documentation or surgeon's note.

 - To clarify, patient's being treated with institutional standard neoadjuvant chemotherapy may be included in this study if all other inclusion/

 You CAN'T join if...

 - Note: There has never been a prospective study comparing patients receiving chemotherapy to those not receiving chemotherapy in the neoadjuvant setting for soft tissue sarcoma.
 Our local institutional standard is to treat patients with neoadjuvant chemotherapy prior to surgical resection when tumors are > 5 cm in maximal dimension and within deep muscular compartments.
 Our institutional standard is to treat patients with doxorubicin plus ifosfamide for younger patients (typically <50 years old) and gemcitabine plus taxotere for older patients (typically >= 50 years old).

 1. Subjects requiring systemic treatment with corticosteroids or other immunosuppressive